avniproject/avni-canned-reports/README.md

 [Website](https://avniproject.org/) • [Getting Started](https://avniproject.org/getting-started/) • [Docs](https://avni.readme.io/docs) • [Case studies](https://avniproject.org/case-studies) • [Blog](https://avniproject.org/blog) • [Gitter](https://gitter.im/avniproject/avni)  • [Twitter](https://twitter.com/avniproject)

 ## Why Avni-canned-reports
 Analytics from data captured via Avni can be derived by connecting any BI tool e.g. Metabase to either Avni database or APIs.
 However, this has certain limitations 1.
 Setting up analytics using these BI tool requirers the know-how of these tools.
 Many organisations using Avni don't have these expertise and they need to depend upon software partners to set this up for them.
 This has time and cost implications.
-2. Users need a separate set of credentials to login to the BI tool which introduces a friction.
+2. Users need a separate set of credentials to login to the BI tool which introduces friction.
 Tools like Metabase provide SSO part of enterprise edition which is again very expensive.
 So introducing Avni canned reports where it understands the domain and smartly gives out-of the box insights which can be a good starter for organisations to start reviewing and making sense of their data without any extra cost.
 It also gives ability to explore data based on dimensions and pre-defined filters required in the domain.

 ## Current State and Roadmap